-The lens’ job is to make sure light rays reflected off the objects we’re trying to see come into sharp focus.
-The macula is highly sensitive portion of the retina, is also responsible for vital focusing vision.
+The lens’ job is to make sure light rays, reflected off the objects we’re trying to see, come into sharp focus.
+The macula, a highly sensitive portion of the retina, is also responsible for vital focusing vision.

 Every part of your eye deserves to be healthy

 With your eyes, it makes very little sense to play favorites.
 Don’t nourish your retinas with just Lutein alone, when your lenses need Vitamin C & Vitamin A. Don’t simply take antioxidants to combat free radicals when you need Ginkgo & Billberry to help support circulation to your eyes so protection arrives when and where it’s needed.
 Every part of your eye needs nourishment, and that is why we made it our mission to include powerful nutrients that target each one, all in Eye Health.

 Some formulas stop there but Eye Health goes further, with Vitamin E, which studies show helps maintain lens clarity.
 With N-Acetyl Cysteine, which boosts your body’s ability to produce glutathione, the principal protective compound found naturally in the eye.
 Quercetin, which supports lense transparency and clarity.
 For additional protection, we’ve added Quercetin, Eyebright, Selenium & Zinc, which together add another solid layer of protection and support.

 Article by: Dr Axe